Impressionist Inspired Oil Painting: Looking at Childe Hassam (Virtual)

 One of the best ways to learn posthumously from a master painter is to paint a “master copy”.
 That is, study the painting intently, look at how the artist handled the subject and manipulated the paint.
 Try to get inside the artist’s head and figure out why the artist emphasized one thing over another.
 Then, paint a copy of it.
 In doing so, you’ll potentially learn what it took for the artist to produce a particular work, what steps he may have followed, which parts were difficult and which were easier.
 In the end, you’ll have a broader understanding and perhaps a technique or two you’ll be able to employ in your own future painting endeavors and, you’ll have your very own actual painting of a master work to hang on your wall and enjoy forever!

-In this workshop, instructor Mike Callahan will take students inside the museum to study Childe Hassam’s painting “The South Ledges, Appledore” up close.
+In this workshop, instructor Mike Callahan look at the work of of American Impressionist, Childe Hassam, specifically his painting “The South Ledges, Appledore” currently on view at the Museum.
 He’ll give a brief overview of the Hassam’s life and discuss the period in which he created this particular painting.
-Then, the students will move into the classroom space where Mike will do a demonstration showing how he thinks the artist painted it as you, the student, follow along painting your own.
+Virtually, instructor Mike will do a demonstration showing how he thinks the artist painted it as you, the student, follow along painting your own.

 By the end of the second day of this workshop, you will have painted your own painting that you can proudly display on your wall impressing both family and friends!